MicrosoftDocs/SupportArticles-docs/support/mem/intune/azure-ad-device-registration-autopilot.md

 ---
 # Support Tip: Azure AD device registration and Windows Autopilot

-This article provides some tips for troubleshooting Azure AD device registration and Windows Autopilot issues.
+This article contains tips for troubleshooting Azure Active Directory (Azure AD) device registration and Windows Autopilot issues.

 ## Azure AD device registration

-By connecting devices to Azure Active Directory (Azure AD), the end users can easily access the organization's assets, and IT administrators can easily control and manage the connected devices to protect the organization's assets.
-For more information about the benefits, see [Do I really need to connect my device to Azure AD](https://azureera.com/do-i-really-need-to-connect-my-device-to-azure-ad).
-For more information about device identity, see [What is a device identity](/azure/active-directory/devices/overview).
+By connecting devices to Azure AD, users can easily access the organization's assets, and IT administrators can easily control and manage the connected devices to protect the organization's assets.
+For more information about the benefits, see [Do I really need to connect my device to Azure AD?](https://azureera.com/do-i-really-need-to-connect-my-device-to-azure-ad) For more information about device identity, see [What is a device identity?](/azure/active-directory/devices/overview)

 To get a device in Azure AD, you have the following options: